lit-poks/lit-poks/README.md

 # Welcome To My GitHub Page #

 - 👋 Hi
-- 💻 I'm a developer by profession, love psychology and philisophy.
+- 💻 I'm a developer by profession, love psychology and philosophy.
 - ✔️ Familiar with C, C++, Java, HTML, CSS, Ruby, Python, Dart
 - 🔗 Passionate about BE development and stellar consensus protocol/ BFA.
 - 📫 You can reach me out in Instagram - [lit-poks](https://www.instagram.com/lit_poks/) Twitter - [@lit-poks](https://twitter.com/lit_poks)